yuvisite/youvi/readme.md

 **Management** - page for video selection

 Why 2 pages?
-Because the project grew and cutting out core functions from the old main page turned out to be difficult, so I just finished it. (it used to be a 2000s-style video hosting which is visible in the design.
+Because the project grew and cutting out core functions from the old main page turned out to be difficult, so I just lefted it. (it used to be a 2000s-style video hosting which is visible in the design.
 Legacy level just like real sites) But now it have PC First "overloaded" (that what i like) but modern UI)

 **Channels** - list of channels